ordina-jworks/ordina-jworks.github.io/_posts/2019-02-05-observables.md

 ```

 This way every component or service, that is subscribing on this subject, is getting data when some other component or service triggers the `reload`.
-There are even a lot more options to this setup like:
+There are even a lot more options to this setup:
-* clearing
+* Clearing data
-* resetting a default filter
+* Resetting a default filter
-* refreshing current filter
+* Refreshing current filter
-* caching data.
+* Caching data.
-* manipulating data through other services or components
+* Manipulating data through other services or components
+* Adding an event consumer that also updates the datatable
 * ...

 # Example #

+I've build a simple example to demonstrate this behaviour.
+A header that is displaying an alert icon when there are unread messages that are also critical.
+A sidebar that is displaying the amount of unread messages next to it's navigation link, and an overview of the messages, with a basic paging implementation.

+A simple backend that is written in nodejs with express will provide a few endpoint:
+* api/message // with paging and filter, although the filter isn't implemented in the frontend example.
+* api/message/:id // not used
+* api/stream
+* api/refresh

+The service is not reloading data as long as the `page` or the `filter` is changed.
+While a the service is still loading the data, a new reload will not fetch again the data.
-<a target="_blank" href="https://gitlab.com/VeeTeeDev/observables-demo">Link to gitlab</a>
+You can find the code <a target="_blank" href="https://gitlab.com/VeeTeeDev/observables-demo">here</a>

+Server-Sent Events are added to update the `read` status of a message when the envelope gets clicked.
+This will also trigger the observable.

-To run front and backend
+To run front and backend together
 `$ npm run start`
+The way, a proxy is added to the `serve` command to overcome `CORS` blocking going from localhost:4200 to localhost:3000

-Don't mind the backend server, it's a quick and dirty nodejs express server.
+Don't mind the backend server, it's a quick and dirty solution and is not implemented as it should.